SHOP ALL PRODUCTS NOW

 THC interacts with the body’s CB1 receptors, which can impact mood and relaxation.
 Due to this, THC in lower doses can provide relief from anxiety, while higher doses may have the opposite effect and instead cause panic or anxiety.

-While there are currently no cannabis-derived products that have been approved by the FDA to treat anxiety and other mental health issues, some individuals may still benefit from THCa and THC.
+As of now, there are no cannabis-derived products that have been approved by the FDA to treat mental health issues, though anecdotal evidence is promising.

 Cannabis’s psychoactive effects can vary from person to person.
 Because of this, individuals dealing with stress or anxiety should start with a very low dose of these products in order to first gauge their reaction.